 Scaling a project into segments because of its size, funding or delivery schedule may be necessary for certain large corridor projects.
-When segmenting a project into separate independent segments, the nomination should discuss the total corridor and why the project is being segmented.
-The nomination should address how all other segments of the corridor project will be delivered and include an estimated time line of completing the remaining segments in the corridor.
+When segmenting a project into separate independent segments, the nomination should discuss the total corridor and the reasons for segmenting the project.
+The nomination should address how each segment of the corridor project will be delivered and include an estimated time line for completing the overall project and each segment in the corridor.

-The evaluation of the project will only be based on the segment proposed for funding.
-Therefore, the nomination should: clearly identify only the benefits (outputs/outcomes) for the segment proposed for funding; provide a full funding plan of the segment; and demonstrate the segment has independent utility.
+The evaluation of the project will be based on the segment proposed for funding.
+Therefore, the nomination should: clearly identify the benefits (outputs/outcomes) for the segment proposed for funding; provide a full funding plan of the segment; and demonstrate the segment has independent utility.